a10networks/a10networks.github.io/introduction/getting-started.md

 #### Real-World Usage

-If you'd like to learn how it works on real-world , please contact [ax-web-dl@a10networks.com](mailto:ax-web-dl@a10networks.com) to grant permissions to access production code.
+If you'd like to learn how it works in the real-world , please contact [ax-web-dl@a10networks.com](mailto:ax-web-dl@a10networks.com) to gain permission to access the production code.

 ## Help and Discussion

-You can send mail to [ax-web-dl@a10networks.com](mailto:ax-web-dl@a10networks.com) or join our [slack discussion group](https://a10webguiteam.slack.com/messages/CBJH1KJKD),
+You can send an e-mail to [ax-web-dl@a10networks.com](mailto:ax-web-dl@a10networks.com) or join our [slack discussion group](https://a10webguiteam.slack.com/messages/CBJH1KJKD),

-For a10-gui-framework issues, you can directly connect our framework maintainer [Roll ](mailto:stsai@a10networks.com)and [Chris](mailto:christzhusiul@a10networks.com).
+For a10-gui-framework issues, you can directly connect our framework maintainer [Roll ](mailto:stsai@a10networks.com) and [Chris](mailto:christzhusiul@a10networks.com).

 For a10-gui-widgets issues, please connect [Rui](mailto:%20ruiz@a10networks.com).

-To access those frameworks' source code,  you need to be grant permissions, so you need connect [Yushan](mailto:yhou@a10networks.com) and above maintainers.
+Permissions needs to be granted in order to access the frameworks' source codes.
+Email / connect with [Yushan](mailto:yhou@a10networks.com) and the aformentioned maintainers to be granted permission.

-Or you can post issues to different git repository issue boards, we will answer your questions at first time to get it.
+An alternative is to post your issue(s) to the relevant git repository issue boards; we will answer your questions ASAP.

-## Should You Use
+## Should You Use?

-This is not an open project by now, only used in A10networks Corp.
-If you are part of A10networks GUI developer,  welcome to use it, but please don't distribute the source code to outside of A10networks.
+This is currently not an open source project, as it is only used in A10networks Corp.
+You are welcome to use this framework and code as a A10networks GUI developer, but please don't distribute the source code to anywhere outside of A10networks.

 ## Repositories Access Permission

-Since it's an A10 GUI internal project, if you have no permission to access the framework repositories outside A10networks Corp.
+As an A10 GUI internal project, you have no permission to access the framework repositories outside A10networks Corp.

-To access those frameworks' source code,  you need to be grant permissions, so you need connect [Yushan](mailto:yhou@a10networks.com) and above maintainers.
+To access those frameworks' source code,  you need to be grant permissions, so you need connect [Yushan](mailto:yhou@a10networks.com) and the relevant maintainers mentioned above.